IcyEndymion004/Inventory-Shards/README.md

 Me and him are chill and im good to have this under my name

-If you have any other questions Read the More Info stuff to contact me
+If you have any other questions Read the More Info stuff to contact me i added this cus people say i stole this plugin and am not allowed to use this Honesty idc i am doing this plugin for the fun of it